Energy (Taiwanese band): 2002–2003: Career beginnings and breakthrough

-Four members
+2004–2006: Energy 4 Ever, Hey You!, and Final Fantasy

 Four-member Energy released a Greatest Hits Collection Energy 4 Ever containing four new tracks and two mash-ups of their previous singles.
 A Limited Edition release of this album included a VCD promoting Michael's Dance, a television drama serial that the band was shooting at that time.
 Touring by the band proved to be "tough" as Toro's lines had to be covered by the remaining members.
 Energy expressed during promotional events that they were optimistic, even joking about Toro's departure.